shotofcovfefe/questionable-beta/content/photos/analogue-archive/index.md

 But **enough blathering and wittering**.

 See below for a few of the photos that didn't come out too horribly.
-And to be clear, there were *a lot* of duds.
-I guesstimate every ~2/24 photos were up to par.
+And to be clear, there were *a lot* of duds, an overwhelming majority à la Blair's general election landslide in '97.
 I still have a few rolls to develop, so expect this gallery to increase at some point.

 Note #1: best to click through; the Javascript gallery I used relentlessly crops the previews.

 Note #2: Kindly be patient.
 The photos here are collectively some 169MB.